Blog

 Allow Claude to search for relevant details in past chats.
 Learn more.

 Applies to Cowork?
-No. Cowork cannot reference memories.
+No. Cowork cannot reference memories across conversations.

 Memory > Generate memory from chat history